-Many of the experiments were rigorously scientific; there have also been some notably controversial and cruel tests done though, both by scientists and the military.
+Many of the experiments were rigorously scientific.
+But there have also been some controversial and cruel tests done, both by scientists and the military.

 Then there are the handful of brave individuals who willingly documented themselves going through extreme sleep deprivation to add to the picture.

 1. Peter Tripp’s 201 hour DJ set

 Way back in 1959, the radio presenter Peter Tripp came up with a unique way to raise money for a children’s foundation.